anushbmx/Change-Page-Background-on-Scroll/README.md

-----Article Name ----
+Change Page Background on User Scroll
 ================

-----Article Name ----
+Change Page Background on User Scroll

-This is a demo code to ----Article Name ---- made for article on Techstream ----Article Link----
+This is a demo code to Change Page Background on User Scroll made for article on Techstream http://techstream.org/Web-Development/Javascript/Change-Page-Background-on-Scroll

 Credits
 -------